Spelt/ZXing.Delphi/README.md

 Only with your help we can get all the barcodes here!
 A unit test project is included and all barcodes must be unit tested!

-**If you want to help.
-Let us/me know which barcode you want to implement.
-There is no point in converting barcodes multiple times!**
+**If you want to help:** Let us/me know which barcode you planning to implement.
+There is no point in converting barcodes multiple times :-)

 ###What is different compared to the original source and what do I need to know if I implement a barcode?
 - I made use of generic array lists.
 This is easier and strongly typed.